YashMishra0101/Tic-Tac-Toe/readme.md

 - Classic Tic Tac Toe game with a 3x3 game board.
 - Two players can play against each other on the same device.
-- Interactive animations for a visually appealing experience.
+- Interactive animations for a visually appealing egitxperience.
 - Reset option to restart the game at any time.

 ## Technologies Used